TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Introduction/Index.rst

 additions to TYPO3.
 The main types are:

-- **Plugins** which play a role on the website itself, e.g. a discussion board, guestbook, shop, etc. It is normally enclosed in a PHP class and invoked through a USER or USER\_INT cObject from TypoScript.
-A plugin is an extension in the frontend.
+- **Plugins** which play a role on the website itself, e.g. a discussion board, guestbook, shop, etc. Therefore plugins are content elements, that can be placed on a page like a text element or an image.

 - **Modules** are backend applications which have their own entry in the main menu.
 They require a backend login and work inside the framework